-- Did not make their full impact on you until on, or after, the census date for the course of part of the course; and
+- b) did not make their full impact on you until on, or after, the census date for the course of part of the course; and

-- Made it impracticable for you to complete the requirements for the course, or part of the course.
+- c) made it impracticable for you to complete the requirements for the course, or part of the course.

 - What the special circumstances were;

 - That the circumstances made their full impact on, or after, the census date.

 - A lack of knowledge or understanding of VET Student Loan requirements under the scheme.

 - A normal change in arrangements, such as a change of work shifts or planned holiday.

 - A person’s incapacity to repay a VET Student Loan debt, as repayments are income contingent and the person can apply for a deferral of a compulsory repayment in certain circumstances.

 It is the right of TrainSmart Australia students to submit an application to remit VET Student Loan debt under the grounds of special circumstances.
 Each application must be accompanied by supporting documentation to substantiate all claims.
 Applications for a remittance and/or re-credit should be made in writing, within 12 months of the withdrawal date, or if the student has not withdrawn, within 12 months of the end date of the VET unit of study.
 Please send your complete application to the RTO Training Manager at firstname.lastname@example.org

 Perth WA 6000 The RTO Training Manager, in conjunction with the RTO Manager, will assess applications for the remittance and/or re-credit of tuition fees due to special circumstances, according to the quality of the independent supporting evidence provided by the student to substantiate their claim.
 The student will be provided with a decision, in writing, within 28 days of the submission of the application for assessment.
 Special Circumstances: Appealing a Decision